pensjonatus/flash-fiction/blog/tall-order.md

 ---
-title: 'Tall Order'
+title: Tall Order
 date: '2012-12-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The doorbell.
 Annabelle waddled down the hall yelling "I'm coming."
 At the door,